Veterinary Team Accountability

 January 27, 2015

 Often times I speak with veterinary team members about accountability.
 It seems there is a strong case for the OTHER person to be accountable, when in all actuality, we need to look inward, first.
 To make positive changes in your life you must be accountable for your outcomes.
-Gwen Pettit, one of CATALYST’s Team Consultants, offers you a few strategies to take action!
+Gwen Pettit, long time friend and coach, offers you a few strategies to take action!

 One of the greatest myths around is that we are entitled to a meaningful, happy life filled with a successful career, supportive relationships and financial security.
 There is a great disappointment when we expect all of this to just happen to us.
 Is there any chance of living a fully integrated satisfying life in this age of chaos, uncertainty and ongoing change?